 What are the best tools to carve a pumpkin?
 Some people swear by a linoleum cutter, or just use a narrow kitchen knife to cut.
 You don’t have to get too fancy.
 But having a sharp tool makes all the difference in the cut (and frustration level)!

 Put away those knives and bring on the power tools!
 We used this Dremel tool for easy pumpkin carving!
 In fact, Dremel even makes a whole Pumpkin Carving Kit.
 This was a highly satisfying process because the Dremel did most of the work without having to force the cutting.

 In no time at all these girls carved up some amazing pumpkins and had so much fun!
 Look how cute the pumpkins look all aglow on our porch steps!
 They brighten up our yard and home.

 What do you carve on a pumpkin?

 Will you make a scary jack-o’-lantern or a nice happy face to wish everyone a happy Halloween?
-I’m partial to silly pumpkin carvings, since they bring such a smile to the faces of small children.
+I’m partial to silly pumpkin carvings since they bring such a smile to the faces of small children.

 How about one of each?
 You can never have too many pumpkins, I say!
-One of the most magical parts of Halloween night is walking through the neighborhood and seeing the amazing variety of wonderful carved pumpkins and Halloween decor.
+One of the most magical parts of Halloween night is walking through the neighborhood and seeing the amazing variety of wonderfully carved pumpkins and Halloween decor.

 The most important part of pumpkin carving is expressing your creativity and having a good time.
 We’ve all had those pumpkins that just don’t want to cooperate with your vision.
-The best thing to do in those situations is go with the flow, and let your pumpkin’s personality shine through!
+The best thing to do in those situations is to go with the flow, and let your pumpkin’s personality shine through!

 What are your favorite pumpkin faces?
 Leave a comment and share your best jacks!